Floorp-Projects/Floorp/testing/talos/perfdocs/index.rst

 the files from the profile), so we have turned this off there.
 Our goal is to run this on basic pageload and startup tests.

-Web extension
+WebExtension
 =============

-Web Extensions are what Firefox has switched to and there are different code paths and APIs used vs addons.
+WebExtensions are what Firefox has switched to and there are different code paths and APIs used vs addons.
 Historically we don't test with addons (other than our test addons) and are missing out on common slowdowns.
-In 2017 we started running some startup and basic pageload tests with a web extension in the profile (`bug 1398974 <https://bugzilla.mozilla.org/show_bug.cgi?id=1398974>`__).
-We have updated the Extension to be more real world and will continue to do that.
+In 2017 we started running some startup and basic pageload tests with a WebExtension in the profile (`bug
+1398974 <https://bugzilla.mozilla.org/show_bug.cgi?id=1398974>`__).
+We
+have updated the Extension to be more real world and will continue to do that.